deadlyvipers/dojo_rules/introduction.md

 Hello,

-my name is Edouard Malet, and I am following the "Mastering Github" class.
+my name is Edouard Malet, and I am following the "Mastering Github" on CodeSchool.